 “I don’t know where I’m going, but I know that you can’t get there that way”

 A tale of getting lost, letting go, setting forth without turning back.
 ‘A Child Kills himself’ feels like one of the most personal pieces Jacques Rancière has ever written.
 It does not only come across as a touching account of how his view on Roberto Rossellini’s Europa ‘51 has changed over time, but also of how his fundamental way of thinking has taken shape, much against the grain of the times.
 Indeed, when he describes the erratic wanderings of Irene, the character played by Ingrid Bergman, he might as well be referring to some of his own experiences.
-In Europa ‘51, the complacent bourgeois lifestyle of Irene is violently overturned by the suicide of her young child.
-This traumatic event leads Irene astray through the outskirts of Rome, where she hopes to find some sort of answer to the impassable questions haunting her.
-Her “voyage to the land of the people” is guided by her friend Andrea, who aims to give Irene’s desperate search meaning by situating it in the framework of Marxist thought: behind every individual agony, he suggests, there is the great social misery.
+In Europa ’51, the complacent bourgeois lifestyle of Irene is violently overturned by the suicide of her young child.
+This traumatic event leads her astray through the outskirts of Rome, where she hopes to find some answers to the impassable questions which haunt her.
+This “voyage to the land of the people” is guided by her friend Andrea, who attempts to give meaning to Irene’s desperate search by situating it within the framework of Marxist thought: behind every individual agony, he suggests, we find an instance of a great social misery.
 What is hidden needs to be uncovered, what is unfamiliar needs to be explained, what is disordered needs to be cured.
-But there comes a time when the explanations given by others no longer suffice, when one needs to go elsewhere and see for oneself.
-That is how Irene’s progress towards (class) consciousness leads her ever further away from the trodden paths where things can supposedly be healed and revealed by the rules of knowledge, further down the borders of the river towards the barren wastelands where she starts nursing a tubercular prostitute, towards the cement factory where she takes the place of a worker and the steps of the church where she finds new faith.
-Instead of an act of “consciousness”, a conversion takes place.
-Irene’s own unridden, unplanned exploration turns out to be a deviation that displaces her from the system of explanations and motivations that determines what are the proper rules of conduct, the science of social dynamics and the sound state of mind.
-In letting go of all chains of causes and effects, knowledge and truth, she becomes a stranger who no longer has a valid place in the layout of paths and traces that others make up to be “reality”, a foreigner out of place and out of reason, lost in the void of uncertainty, in the niente, the nothingness that lingers through the film.
+But there comes a time when the explanations given by others no longer suffice, when one needs to look elsewhere and see for oneself.
+That is how Irene’s progression towards (class) consciousness leads her ever further away from the trodden paths where things can supposedly be healed and revealed by the rules of knowledge, further down the shores of the river towards the barren wastelands where she starts nursing a tubercular prostitute, towards the cement factory where she takes the place of a worker and the steps of the church where she discovers a new faith.
+Instead of an act of “consciousness”, what takes place is a process of conversion.
+Irene’s own unplanned exploration turns out to be a deviation which displaces her from the system of explanations and motivations that determines what the proper rules of conduct and models of social behaviour are, the common sense that defines what is “sensible”.
+In letting go of all chains of causes and effects, knowledge and truth, she becomes a stranger who no longer has a valid place in the layout of paths and traces that others make up to be “reality”; a foreigner out of place and out of reason, lost in the void of uncertainty, in the niente, the nothingness that silently lingers throughout the film.

-Rancière readily admits that when he first viewed the film during the 1960s, his Althusserian critical expectations were frustrated by Irene’s retreat into religious idealism, which seemed to contradict the first, “realist” half of the film.
+Rancière readily admits that when he first viewed the film during the 1960s, his Marxist-inspired critical expectations were frustrated by Irene’s retreat into religious idealism, which seemed to contradict the first, “realist” half of the film.
 This part presented itself as a perfect marriage between Marx’ historical materialism that provided the theoretical foundation of the workers’ struggle and the materialism of the relation between bodies and spaces that defines the mise-en-scène.
-But as the main character ventures from the world of labor and oppression to the spiritual path towards sainthood, the materialist connection is severed.
-In order to reconcile the two seemingly opposing views, “it then became necessary to say”, writes Rancière, “that the materialism of the mise-en-scène had been diverted by the personal ideology of the director.
-It is a new version of the old Marxist argument that praised Balzac for revealing the reality of the capitalist social world, even though he was a reactionary.”
-According to this explanation, Rossellini the materialist filmmaker contradicted Rossellini the Catholic idealist, showing something other than what the latter wanted to say: in her inability to achieve consciousness of the social formations in which she found herself caught, Irene did not find salvation, but utter “madness”.
-Still not content with this interpretation, it took Rancière 25 years to change his view on the film: more than two decades of working in the archives of the workers’ movements, where he took flight from the Althusserian science of the hidden that he had denounced so fiercely after the events of 1968.
+But as the main character ventures from the world of labor and oppression to the spiritual path towards sainthood, the materialist connection is radically severed.
+In order to reconcile the two seemingly opposing views, “it then became necessary to say”, writes Rancière, “that the materialism of the mise- en-scène had been diverted by the personal ideology of the director.”
+In the same way as Marx once praised Balzac, the reactionary realist, for unwillingly revealing the truth of the capitalist world, Rancière argued that Rossellini, the Catholic idealist, showed something other than what he intended: in her inability to achieve an understanding of the social formations in which she found herself caught, Irene did not find salvation, but utter “madness”.
+Still not content with this interpretation, it took Rancière twenty-five years years to change his view on the film: more than two decades of digging in the archives of proletarian dreams and aesthetic experiences, where he took flight from the Althusserian science of the hidden that he had denounced so fiercely after the events of 1968.
 “For one who had been invited to look behind things, the break comes from looking to the side instead,” he writes.
-With that in mind, Irene’s conversion no longer indicates a lack of ”consciousness”, but a departing from it: it does not stem from a revelation, but from a deviation that leads her towards places where she is not supposed to be, where all certainties are put into question.
+With that in mind, Irene’s conversion no longer indicates a lack of ”consciousness”, but a departing from it: it does not stem from a revelation, but from an alteration that leads her towards places where she is not supposed to be, where all certainties are put into question.
 A world without coordinates where nothing is identifiable as such any longer.
 “Irene bids farewell to this consciousness in the Socratic manner: she lets it go.”
-This is the Socratic atopia that characterizes Irene’s wanderings: a being out of place that begins in an act of trust.
-Trust in what we see, in what lays before us and the uncertain paths that lead towards it.
+This is the Socratic atopia that characterizes Irene’s wanderings: a being out of place that originates in an act of trust.
+Trust in what we see, in what lays before us and the uncertain paths that we may have to walk.